Table of Contents

 3. Reverse Shrugs

-To strengthen the upper trapezius rather than the lower, shrugs are a common and simple exercise.
+To strengthen the upper trapezius rather than the lower, shrugs are a simple exercise.
+You can read more about the regular shrug here.

 In regular shrugs, the primary action is scapular elevation, while in reverse shrugs, you are doing scapular depression.